agude/agude.github.io/_drafts/2018-03-14-my_grad_school_journey.md

 I graduated from grad school in 2015 and went to [Insight Data Science][insight].
-From there I got a job doing machine learning at [Lab41][lab41], where I published [a paper][paper] ([arXiv][arxiv]) and spent two great years.
-Now I lead a data science group at [Intuit][intuit].
-Failing to get into graduate school in 2008 was crushing at the time, but it did not hurt me in the long run.
+From there I got a job doing machine learning at [Lab41][lab41], where I published [a paper][paper] ([arXiv][arxiv]) and spent two great years learning from my brilliant coworkers.
+Now, I lead a data science team at [Intuit][intuit].
+Failing to get into graduate school in 2008 was crushing at the time, but in the long run it was just a minor bump in the road.

 [insight]: https://www.insightdatascience.com
 [lab41]: https://www.lab41.org